Ocean cruising in the USA

 The United States is a federal republic made up of 50 states, all differing in character, legislature and landscape.
 Although it is a relatively young nation, the USA has a complex history that is steeped in its colonial past.
 Both the historical occupation of the United States by European nations and the fluctuating climates across the 50 states have created a country of great diversity.
-The states are far from homogenous, each embracing a unique character and offering the traveller an abundance of things to do.
+The states are far from homogenous, each embracing a unique character and offering the traveller an abundance of things to do on United States cruises.
 There are four million miles of highways across the US, which pass through red-rock desert, plush green fields, dense forestry, quaint country lanes and chaotic metropolitan cities.
 The eclectic character of the United States in incomparable to any other country in the world.

-Best places to visit in the USA
+USA cruises: Best places to visit in the USA

 Nicknamed ‘Charm City’, Baltimore has strong roots in its nautical, working-class past.
 The city is also the proud birthplace of America’s national anthem, The Star-Spangled Banner, written by Francis Scott Key after the successful defence of Baltimore Harbour at Fort McHenry in 1814 during the War of 1812.
 In recent years it has become a popular tourist attraction, populated with new boutique hotels and trendy restaurants.
 The Inner Harbour is the city’s centrepiece, a hotspot for entertainment centres, bars and music venues.
-For marine life lovers, check out the National Aquarium where you can see a myriad of aquatic creatures, or head over the Historic Shops of Baltimore’s floating museums to immerse yourself in U.S. naval history.
+For marine life lovers on a United States cruise, check out the National Aquarium where you can see a myriad of aquatic creatures, or head over the Historic Shops of Baltimore’s floating museums to immerse yourself in U.S. naval history.
 Enter into Baltimore’s district of arts and entertainment through Bromo Seltzer Arts Tower where you can indulge your cultural tastes at the Hippodrome Theatre or Maryland Art Place.
 In Baltimore, ships dock on Chesapeake Bay, thanks to its deep harbour.

 Boston is one of America’s oldest cities and is home to a treasure-trove of historical sites and artefacts from the American Revolution.
 The Freedom Trail Tour informs visitors about Boston’s role in the War of Independence.
-For history buffs, the tour is an excellent way of hitting all the main historic monuments and museums of the city and can be finished off with a stroll around the magnificent Faneuil Hall Marketplace.
+For history buffs on a United States cruise, the tour is an excellent way of hitting all the main historic monuments and museums of the city and can be finished off with a stroll around the magnificent Faneuil Hall Marketplace.
 A paradise for foodies, Boston is renowned for its world-class seafood found largely at the Seaport District; this includes specialities such as the ‘sacred cod’, fresh steam lobster and creamy clam chowder.
 Boston’s Museum of Fine Arts and Boston Symphony Orchestra offer creatives a taste of the city’s thriving cultural scene.

 Miami and Key West